Faithful-Resource-Pack/mc-update-tracker-bot/README.md

 <br>

 ## How does it work?
-Various minecraft site API's are from the feedback site, issue tracker and launcher assets are used to track new updates being released and to get article links of those versions.
+Various minecraft site API's from the feedback site, issue tracker and launcher assets are used to track new updates being released and to get article links of those versions.

 <br>